forcedotcom/cli/releasenotes/README.md

 * FIX: We've improved the message returned when you delete a sandbox with `force:org:delete`.
 The new message clarifies that sandboxes created with `force:org:create|clone` are marked for deletion.
 (GitHub issue [#769](https://github.com/forcedotcom/cli/issues/769))

+## January 21, 2021

+* We aren't releasing a Salesforce CLI patch this week.

 ## 50.13.3 (January 14, 2021) - CLI 7.84.2 (ROLLED BACK)